 Standards for Professional Accounting Accreditation

-1. The IICPA accredits government-licensed degree-granting Colleges, Departments, and Schools of Business of higher learning (the "School" or "Schools") worldwide.
+1. The IICPA accredits licensed degree-granting Accounting Faculties/Departments of university-level Colleges, Departments or Schools of Business of higher learning (the "School" or "Schools") worldwide.

 A School applying for accreditation should comply with the following Standards for Professional Accounting Accreditation ("PAA").

-2. The applying School offers accounting courses that prepare students to sit for the public accountant examination to qualify for the attest function, as required in their own or
+2. The applying School offers accounting courses that prepare students to sit for professionalc accountant and related examinations, including but not limited to CA, CPA, ICPA, CMA, CFA etc.

-3. The School offers a full range of undergraduate and graduate accounting, finance, commercial law and taxation courses.
+3. The School offers a full range of undergraduate and/or graduate courses including financial, internal, and management accounting, finance, commercial law and taxation.

 4. The School provides training for the acquisition of technical skills that prepare students to provide services directly to the public or

-as employees of firms, corporations or associations operating in virtually any area of finance including:
+as employees of accounting and/or consulting firms, business enterprises and associations operating in and/or involved with virtually any area of accounting and finance, including but not limited to:

 - Assurance and Attestation Services including Forensic Accounting (preventing, detecting, and investigating intentional financial misrepresentation)